It’s the Little Things

 • Wise Women

-• My favorite restaurants (thank you: City Grocery, Grit, Snackbar, Jinsei, St Leo, Volta, and Good Day Cafe)
+• My favorite restaurants (thank you: City Grocery, Grit, Miscellanea, Snackbar, Jinsei, St Leo, Volta, and Good Day Cafe)

 • Running into people I know